"The proper study of mankind is man."

 Large-scale epigenomics in human cohorts

 To paraphrase Pope's statement, understanding diseases that afflict the mankind requires the study of humans themselves.
 However, humans are exposed to countless and often uncontrollable environmental stimuli, including day-to-day stressors, that can affect the epigenome in subtle and complex ways.
-To disentangle such complexity with the highest precision possible, the Zannas Lab at the University of North Carolina at Chapel Hill conducts large-scale epigenomic analyses in human cohorts that have extensive information on stress exposure and disease outcomes.
+To disentangle such complexity with the highest precision possible, the Zannas Lab at the University of North Carolina at Chapel Hill conducts large-scale epigenomic analyses through established collaborations with human cohorts that have well-documented stress exposure and disease outcomes.
 Participating cohorts include several studies affiliated with the Trans-Omics for Precision Medicine (TOPMed) program, the longitudinal AURORA (Advancing Understanding of RecOvery afteR traumA) study, cohorts of the Psychiatric Genomics Consortium, and populations undergoing chronic caregiving stress (total >30,000 participants with available epigenetic and phenotypic data to date).
 Key epigenetic signatures identified by these large-scale analyses are mechanistically dissected in relevant experimental systems.

 Mechanistic investigations in cell models

 Cross-species translation of stress epigenetics

 We further aim to extend and translate the insights gained from our human and cell studies with the convergent use of model organisms that undergo experimental stress exposure and other manipulations.
 This aim is accomplished through collaborations with UNC principal investigator Dr. Jose Rodriguez-Romaguera.
 Furthermore, our lab is one of the core sites of the Carolina Stress Initiative, a translational initiative of the UNC Department of Psychiatry that aims to unravel how dysfunctional brain circuits and related epigenetic changes lead to trauma and stress-related diseases.
 The ultimate goal is to translate our findings into novel interventions for patients suffering from these devastating diseases.